Table of Contents

 - Administering errors: wrong dosage, wrong access and wrong frequency.

-- All syringes to be labeled with drug name and concentration
+- All syringes are labeled with the drug name and concentration

 - No syringe to be used in more than one patient